 In the course of a day, you’ll come across about a bazillion ads (I’ll have to cite that study later…).
-Many of them are good, but many are not so good.
-As a new copywriter, it’s crucial that you learn to tell the difference.
-Today, I’ll teach you how to do just that.
+Some are good, but many are not so good.
+As a copywriter, it’s crucial that you learn to tell the difference.

 Being able to tell if an ad is any good is crucial since you’ll need to be able to apply that same discernment to your own work.
 After all, if you can’t tell if an ad is bad or good, how will you tell if your own ad is bad or good?

 What Makes a “Good” Ad?

 I’ll start first with a little disclaimer: What we’ll talk about today is what makes an ad good from the perspective of how likely it is to be effective.
 We’ll define good ads as those likely to make the intended audience take the action the advertiser wants them to take.

 The funniness or cleverness or impact of an ad can be part of this effectiveness, but those elements themselves can often be a matter of opinion.
 For that reason, we’re not going to touch on them very much here.